Porto Santo Madeira, Portugal Travel Guide

 Planning your visits to attractions can enhance your experience.

-Most attractions have specific operating hours and, in some cases, small entrance fees.
+The majority of sights have specific operating hours and, in some cases, small entrance fees.

-Porto Santo's attractions, though not numerous, are diverse and offer a rich experience of its history, geology, and natural beauty.
+Porto Santo's attractions, even though not numerous, are diverse and offer a rich experience of its history, geology, and natural beauty.

 Pico do Castelo has a pleasant picnic area and a forest of pine trees, making it a serene spot for relaxation.